Discover more from Kaloh’s Newsletter

 dGen Automatons are a variation of cyclic cellular automata in two dimensions; an implementation of a discrete-time deterministic system where an integer based lattice changes state based on an algorithm which defines the neighborhood of a cell.

 3. The tech community recognize the value even more

 Crypto and NFTs are, by definition, technical fields filled with geeks and developers.
-For that reason, this form of art has rapidly found a home in the community.
+For that reason, this form of art has rapidly found a home in what is called gen art community.
 I haven’t run the numbers, but there is a big chance most of the NFT community knows how to code or at least understands the fundamentals.

 Jess Hewitt (@rustysniper1) is the perfect example.
 She is a developer who uses basic computer concepts in her creations, some of them are “Partition”, “Lost Packets”, “Sector Wipe”, “Virtualization” among others.
 When asked about what drives her NFTs, she replied:

 I'm often inspired by amazing pieces made by other artists, and I also frequently draw upon dreams or other unusual experiences.